-In light of recent concerns in the travel industry regarding the Coronavirus, Travel Concept has created a repository of the latest travel advisory updates from our suppliers for your convenience.
+In light of concerns in the travel industry regarding the Coronavirus, Travel Concept has created a repository of the latest travel advisory updates from our suppliers for your convenience.
 We will continue to review and modify this list as we receive updates.

 Abercrombie & Kent

 African Travel, Inc.

 COVID-19 UPDATE – Applied to bookings departing through October 31, 2020

 If you have customers scheduled to travel next month, our team will be reaching out via email to review options for all affected bookings departing on or before October 31, 2020.

 How does the Land Future Travel Credit (Land FTC) work?